How Nutrition Supports Mental Focus

 Hydration and Mental Clarity

 Hydration is often underestimated in discussions of mental focus.
-Even mild dehydration can reduce attention memory and reaction time.
+Even mild dehydration can reduce attention, memory, and reaction time.
 The brain is sensitive to changes in fluid balance and electrolytes.

-Herbal teas and water rich foods like fruits and vegetables also contribute to hydration.
-Caffeinated beverages may temporarily increase alertness but should not replace proper hydration.
+Herbal teas and water-rich foods like fruits and vegetables also contribute to hydration.
+Caffeinated beverages may temporarily increase alertness, but should not replace proper hydration.

 The Gut Brain Connection

-Poor gut health may contribute to brain fog mood changes and difficulty concentrating.
+Poor gut health may contribute to brain fog, mood changes, and difficulty concentrating.
 Supporting digestion through nutrition indirectly supports mental focus.

 Inflammation and Cognitive Function